-$SGPA = \frac{\{\sum{i=1}^{N} C_i G_i\}}{\{\sum{i=1}^{N} C_i\}}$ for each semester where 'M' is the total number of courses (as specifically required and listed under the program structure of the parent department) the student has 'registered' for i.e. from the first semester onwards up to and inclusive of the eighth semester, 'j' is the course indicator index (takes into account, all course(s) from first semester to eighth semester), C is the number of credits allotted to the j^{th} course, and G represents the grade points (GP) corresponding to the letter grade awarded for that j^{th} course.
+9.9 The Cumulative Grade Point Average (CGPA) is a measure of the cumulative performance of a student in all the courses registered from all the semesters.
+The CGPA is the ratio of the total credit points secured by a student in all the registered courses in all the semesters, and the total number of credits registered for in all the semesters.
+CGPA is rounded off to two decimal places.
+CGPA is thus computed from the First year second semester onwards at the end of each semester as per the formula where 'M' is the total number of courses (as specifically required and listed under the program structure of the parent department) the student has 'registered' for i.e. from the first semester onwards up to and inclusive of the eighth semester, 'j' is the course indicator index (takes into account, all course(s) from first semester to eighth semester), C is the number of credits allotted to the jth course, and G_j represents the grade points (GP) corresponding to the letter grade awarded for that jth course.
 After registration and completion of First year first semester, the SGPA of that semester itself may be taken as the CGPA, as there are no cumulative effects.

-$$CGPA = \frac{\left\{\sum{j=1}^{M} C{j}G{j}\right\}}{\left\{\sum{j=1}^{M} C{j}\right\}} \text{ for all S semesters registered}$$

-(i.e. Upto and inclusive of S semesters, $S \ge 2$)
+CGPA = $$\{\sum{j=1}^{M} C_j G_j \} / \{\sum{j=1}^{M} C_j \}$$ ... for all S Semesters registered (ie., upto and inclusive of S Semesters, $S \ge 2$),